renkilaharsha/LING-L645/README.md

 The ONET Program is the nation's primary source of occupational information.
 Valid data are essential to understanding the rapidly changing nature of work and how it impacts the workforce and U.S. economy.
 From this information, applications are developed to facilitate the development and maintenance of a skilled workforce.
 It has detailed descriptions of the world of work for use by job seekers, workforce development and HR professionals, students, developers, researchers, and more!

 Out of wide variety of Onet data.
-We have choosen Jobzone data for our classification experiments.
+We have chosen Jobzone data for our classification experiments.

 #### Job Zone
 A Job Zone is a group of occupations that are similar in: